eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Children: `//CycloneDDS/Domain/General/Interfaces/NetworkInterface`_

 This element specifies the network interfaces for use by Cyclone DDS.
 Multiple interfaces can be specified with an assigned priority.
 The list in use will be sorted by priority.
-If interfaces have an equal priority the specification order will be preserved.
+If interfaces have an equal priority, the specification order will be preserved.

 .. _`//CycloneDDS/Domain/General/Interfaces/NetworkInterface`: